gaelhugo/AudioNodeExperiment/README.md

 1. Every audio connection starts from a source (like an Oscillator) and ends at the destination (your speakers)
 2. Connections are made by dragging from an output (right side) to an input (left side)
-3. The master output is always available at the bottom right of the workspace

 ### Quick Start Example